junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 Memecoins are starting to gain significant traction.
 Some of these tokens, such as [Windowge98](https://windoge98.com/), [Damonic Welleams](https://damonicwelleams.com/), [Wumbo](https://qmpah-qqaaa-aaaal-ajabq-cai.icp0.io/), [Spellkaster](https://spellkaster.app/) and [$stik](https://bj2ym-biaaa-aaaal-aji3q-cai.icp0.io/), have reached high prices and attracted many retail investors into the ecosystem.
 Now, you may be wondering how these meme tokens were launched.
 In this article, we will walk you through all the steps you need to follow in order to create your own memecoin project.

-From creating the token smart contract (canister) to building a marketing website using Juno, and finally launching the token on [ICPSwap](https://icpswap.com), a major decentralized exchange (DEX) on the Internet Computer network, we've got you covered.
+From creating the token smart contract (canister) to building a marketing website using Juno, and finally launching the token on [ICPSwap](https://icpswap.com), a major decentralized exchange (DEX) on ICP, we've got you covered.

 We will also provide useful tips to ensure your memecoin project is successful.
-By the end of this article, you will have all the information needed to launch your token on ICP.
+By the end of this article, you will have all the information needed to launch your token.

 :::important